br2490/ISLE-MG/README.md

 ## Preparing _optional_ files from your existing Islandora Stack.

 4. Solr Data
+	- lorem ipsum
-5. Fedora GenericSearch (FGS) Transforms
+5. Fedora Generic Search (FGS) Transforms
+	- lorem ipsum

+## Preparing and launching ISLE with your data

 <!-- ## Copying Large Folders and File
   > This section is intended for advanced users.